mjasher/vector-tiles/README.md

 Use Tilestache to create tiles
 ------------------------------
-Create a config file like topojson.cfg test your server
+Create a config file like topojson.cfg and test your server
 ```
 tilestache-server.py  -c topojson.cfg
 ```